 Main characteristics of the challenge, description of the target group

-Once a year there is a common barbecue organized by the supporting students, the higher classes as well as the supported classes are welcome as guests.
+Addition: Once a year there is a common barbecue organized by the supporting students, the higher classes as well as the supported classes are welcome as guests.
+There is always a teacher present at all meetings/sessions.

 Success factors and processes